anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 ## 7.1 Introduction
 To create an Infrastructure as a Service (IaaS) cloud requires the provisioning and deployment of the underlying infrastructure (compute, networking and storage) and deployment, configuration and management of the necessary software on the infrastructure; in the process of deploying the software, configuration of the infrastructure may also need to be performed.

-Instead of deploying the infrastructure components and services manually, the current best practice is to write *code* (infrastructure as a Code, IaC) to define, provision, deploy, configure and manage the IaaS cloud infrastructure and services.
+Instead of deploying the infrastructure components and services manually, the current best practice is to write *code* (Infrastructure as Code, IaC) to define, provision, deploy, configure and manage the IaaS cloud infrastructure and services.
 IaC tools allows the entire provisioning, configuration and management processes to be automated.
 The desired state of the infrastructure and services is represented in a set of human readable, machine executable, and version-controlled files.
 With version control, it is easy to roll back to an older version and have access to the history of all committed changes.

 The provisioning of the infrastructure is typically performed by provisioning tools while the deployment of the software and the configuration of the software, and where needed the infrastructure, falls in the domain of configuration management tools.
 A single tool may support both provisioning and configuration management.